GREAT STREETS AKRON MATCHING FAÇADE GRANT PROGRAM GUIDELINES

 Application Review Process:

 · After site visits, buildings 50yrs or older OR buildings residing in a historic districts (Kenmore Blvd, Aster Ave), applications will be sent for review by an architect specializing in historic renovation.
-Projects in historic districts must be approved by historic architect.
+Projects in historic districts or on historic buildings must be approved by historic architect PRIOR to the beginning of work.

 · Once final construction bids and proof of matching funds are received, application is then sent to committee for final review.
 We cannot move forward with processing your application if finalized bids are not submitted.